dsvi/archivarius/readme.md

     mkdir build
     cd build

-Clang with libc++ produces more efficient code.
+Clang with libc++ produces the most efficient code.
 To build, make sure you have clang, libc++ and lld installed on your system.
 For ubuntu 19.10 the packages are `clang-9 libc++-9-dev libc++abi-9-dev lld-9`.
 You will also need make and cmake 3.15 of newer.
 You can get it from https://github.com/Kitware/CMake/releases/download/.
 To install, simply untar into /usr/local, like so:

     wget https://github.com/Kitware/CMake/releases/download/v3.17.0/cmake-3.17.0-Linux-x86_64.tar.gz